Pre- and Post-Retirement Plan Benefits: See the different types of benefits provided by the various qualified defined benefit plans.

 Level Income Option

 The level income option form of benefit is sometimes offered to participants at early retirement.
 The retirement annuity benefit is paid so that when Social Security benefits begin, the combination of the retirement benefit and Social Security benefit are level throughout the retirement period.
-The retirement benefit paid prior to commencement of Social Security, is higher.
+The retirement benefit paid prior to the commencement of Social Security, is higher.
 When Social Security benefits begin, the retirement benefits are reduced.

 Some plans provide a special form of benefit called a “pop-up benefit” that restores the participant’s annuity to the full single life annuity upon the death of the beneficiary prior to the death of the participant.
 In some cases, the alternate payee can designate a beneficiary other than the participant to receive this “pop-up” benefit.